Saad-Fathy/Saad-Fathy/README.md

 # Hi there, I'm Saad Fathy! 👋

-I'm a passionate Backend Developer in Training focused on building scalable, reliable systems with Python.
+I'm a passionate Backend Developer Learner focused on building scalable, reliable systems with Python.
 Currently, I’m sharpening my skills in backend foundations — APIs, databases, and system design — while exploring tools like Docker, Git, and cloud platforms.

 My background as a mechanical engineer trained me to approach challenges with structure and persistence.
 I enjoy breaking down complex systems into simple, logical solutions, and I believe in steady growth:
 💡 “slow but steady wins the race.”